-If you’ve taken your time to enjoy the scenery of Matka Canyon in the morning, your ascent will likely coincide with the start of the hottest part of the day.
+If you’ve taken your time to enjoy the scenery of Matka Canyon in the morning, your ascent will likely take place during the hottest part of the day.

 Not expecting such a steep ascent from the getgo, I repeatedly needed to stop and catch my breath.
 But as I got higher and higher, I was rewarded with clear views of the surrounding mountains in all directions.

 This is probably the most scenic part of the entire hike, so don’t feel guilty about taking your time here.